cloud-sky-ops/sync-files-multi-repo/README.md

 ## Usage

 ### **Basic Workflow Example**
-This example syncs files from the `shared` directory to multiple repositories:
+This example syncs files from the `root` directory to multiple repositories:

 ```yaml
 name: Sync Files